marcisme/sketch-preview/README.md

 If you find any other issues, you can try to reproduce them with `PreviewTest.sketch`, found in the test directory of this repository.
 You can also edit the plugin file to set `DEBUG` to `true` and look at the output in `Console.app` to get a better idea of what is going on.
-Please open a new [issue](https://github.com/marcisme/sketch-preview/issues/new) if there is still a problem.
+Please open an [issue](https://github.com/marcisme/sketch-preview/issues/new) if there is still a problem.